 This article is a guide to couples who are a bit hesitant to book a photoshoot and need some convincing.
-So here are some tips to nail your couples shoot…and have the best possible time while you’re at it!
+So here are some tips to nail your couples shoot...and have the best time while you're at it!

 I find that most of the couples who reach out to me often describe themselves as 'camera-shy' or 'uncomfortable in front of the camera'.
 And I get it.
-Whether it's because you instantly start feeling self-conscious, don't like to be the center of attention, aren’t a big fan of PDA, or just because you are super shy/introverted, the idea of having a camera pointed at you often feels quite daunting.
-So, how to nail your couple shoot and have the best time while you’re at it?
+Whether it's because you instantly start feeling self-conscious, don't like to be the center of attention, aren't a big fan of PDA, or just because you are super shy/introverted, the idea of having a camera pointed at you can be quite daunting.
+So, how to nail your couple shoot and have the best time while you're at it?

 Fear no more, I've got a few tips to help you prepare, relax, and feel more at ease for your upcoming couples shoot.

 Tip #1 - Make a date out of it

 My first tip to nail your couples shoot is to plan enough time before and after your shoot to hang out with each other.
 One of my favorite questions to ask couples in order to get to know them is: what is your ideal date?
 So, why not have a think about this and try to make your favourite date happen?
 Hanging out with each other doing your favourite activity will help you release some of the pressure if you feel a little bit nervous about the shoot.
 Besides, spending quality time with each other (other than getting your picture taken by a stranger) will help you remember the day that little bit more!

 Here are some of my favorite dates ideas, and a few of the ways I like to hang out with my partner:

-- After a sunset shoot at the beach: grab yourself a pizza or some fish and chips, and go sit at the beach to watch the last bit of light fade away.
+- After a sunset shoot at the beach: grab a pizza or some fish and chips, and go sit at the beach to watch the last bit of light fade away.
 Enjoy the peacefulness of the ocean and the calm of the beach at the end of the day.